 We also offer face-to-face mortgage advice throughout Essex and the South East of England and an online mortgage advisor service via telephone and email to customers throughout the UK.
 Our offices are open late, making it even easier for you to get in touch when you need help.

 If at any point you’d like to discuss your options with us, change any information or just want to talk anything through, our friendly team are always here to help.

 How will my affordability be worked out?

-This will be based on a combination of the rental income that is expected on the property, as well as your own personal circumstances.
-The mortgage lender will take into account your whole portfolio and make a decision as to whether they believe you can afford to take on another property.
+This will be based on a combination of the expected rental income on the property and your own personal circumstances.
+The mortgage lender will take into account your whole portfolio and decide as to whether they believe you can afford to take on another property.
 The criteria for affordability will differ between lenders, which is why it’s so crucial to compare terms and rates from as many providers as you can before reaching a final decision.

-If you are a basic rate taxpayer or buying with a limited company, your rental income must be at least 25% over the amount that you’re paying for your mortgage.
-If you’re a higher rate taxpayer, this increases to 145% or 160%.
+If you are a basic rate taxpayer or buying with a limited company, your rental income must be at least 25% over the amount you’re paying for your mortgage.
+If you’re a higher-rate taxpayer, this increases to 145% or 160%.